We are truly swimming in dark waters and we are still led to believe that it is not true. Lies or conspiracy theory?

 This is very strange indeed, not only because I have no recollection of the coverage and of any public outcry, but also because what I heard from people was just a mixture of strange statements, nothing that truly made sense to me.

 I am a movie-goer, not a television person.
-As a matter of fact, I believe TV to be an unnecessary evil — and for more than a few reasons — and I have not owned a TV in my adult life.
-Thus it may be expected that I miss on major headlines and in my days (don't I sound old already?) the internet and much later, mobile phones, were novelties, nothing like the explosion of technology we are seeing today, including the millions of smartphone applications and the rollout of the most highly-contested 5G.
+In fact, I believe TV to be an unnecessary evil — and for more than a few reasons — and I have not owned a TV in my adult life.
+Thus it may be expected that I miss on major headlines and in my days (don't I sound old already?) the internet and much later, mobile phones, were complete novelties, nothing like the explosion of technology we are seeing today, including the millions of smartphone applications and the rollout of the most highly-contested 5G.
+Now we have breaking news in our face day-and-night, and other news at our fingertips in case we still want more.

 Why does this matter?

-Well, back in the early 2000s, there was a massive scandal brewing in the background, and despite what we are told today, we -- the consumers — are the guinea pigs of the ever-growing conglomerates that generate so much money that we will never get but a minuscule fraction of that money in our entire lives and all of our 'riches' combined could never match this.
+Well, back in the early 2000s, there was a massive scandal brewing in the background, and despite what we are told today, we -- the consumers — are (and have always been) the guinea pigs of the gigantic conglomerates, which generate so much money that we will never get but a minuscule fraction of that money in our entire lives and all of our 'riches' combined could never match this.

-I have watched the movie "Dark Waters" yesterday, with #MarkRuffalo and #AnneHathaway, and I have to say that — despite that it was a 'romanced' version of actual events — everything that is happening behind closed doors is still true today. #Dupont having 'paid' government officials to walk away from their responsibility and environmental disaster that their products PFOA and PFOS (indestructible fluoride-containing compounds, which are known to be bio-accumulable persistent organic pollutants, which means that their concentration will continue to rise in the environment and inside our bodies — it is inside 99% of humans and most probably inside 100% of the animal kingdom) are still representing today.
+I have watched the movie "Dark Waters" yesterday, with #MarkRuffalo and #AnneHathaway, and I have to say that — despite that it was a 'romanced' version of actual events — everything that is happening behind closed doors is still true today. #Dupont having 'paid' government officials to walk away from (and escape) their responsibility and the global environmental disaster that their products PFOA and PFOS are still representing today.
+These substances are indestructible fluoride-containing compounds and bio-accumulative persistent organic pollutants, which means that their concentration will continue to rise in the environment and inside our bodies — it is inside 99% of humans and most probably inside 100% of the animal kingdom.

-The problem with these companies they think they are untouchable because of the money they are amassing -- money you are willingly giving to them! — and the money they give to governments to hold politicians hostage and scared of losing their biggest donators and lose their seat of power, while the power of big companies continues to grow and grow.
+The problem with these companies is that they think they are untouchable because of the money they are amassing -- money you are willingly giving to them! — and the money they give to governments to hold politicians hostage and scared of losing their biggest donators and thus lose their seat of power, while the power of big companies continues to grow and grow and the power that politicians think they have has long disappear, and yet these politicians (hungry for power) are supposed to be representing us and have our interests at heart.

 It took more than 50 years for Dupont to be exposed and pay the victims some sort of compensation — some 650 Million dollars.
 A drop of blood in the ocean of dead people.
-Dupont made in 2000 something like 1 Billion in revenue each year, solely from the sell of non-stick pans.
+Dupont made in 2000 alone something like 1 Billion in revenue, solely from the sales of non-stick pans.

-But PFOAs are found in a multitude of household and consumer products.
+But PFOAs are found in a multitude of household and consumer products and not only nonstick pans.
 To make my point a bit more clearer, I am attaching an extract of my upcoming book.
 This is the raw version (still needs to be corrected and edited) but you can get an idea about what Chapter 14 Detox is about.

 "Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are dangerous type of perfluoroalkyl substance (PFAS), the collective name for a vast group of fluorinated compounds, which can be found everywhere in a kitchen and inside a home, especially if you are still using old non-stick and Teflon pans.